 Sean M. Bigley is a national security attorney and managing partner of Bigley Ranish, LLP.
 Mr. Bigley’s practice primarily encompasses defending federal employees and contractors in security clearance denial cases.
-He also provides personnel security counsel to major international defense and aerospace corporations, and prosecutes intelligence community whistle-blower retaliation cases.
+He also provides personnel security counsel to major international defense and aerospace corporations, and prosecutes intelligence community whistle-blower retaliation cases under Presidential Policy Directive (PPD) 19.

 Since first opening his firm in 2013, Mr. Bigley has grown it from a solo practice to a five-attorney partnership with employees in three states.
-Bigley Ranish, LLP attorneys regularly appear before administrative tribunals at agencies ranging from the CIA to the Department of State, representing in excess of 200 American intelligence officers, diplomats, armed forces personnel, and other security clearance holders each year around the world.
-In 2016 alone, Mr. Bigley and his colleagues represented clients in roughly forty states and a dozen countries.
+Bigley Ranish attorneys regularly appear before administrative tribunals at agencies ranging from the CIA to the Department of State, representing nearly 200 American intelligence officers, diplomats, armed forces personnel, and other security clearance holders each year around the world.

 The idea for this unique practice was borne out of Mr. Bigley’s prior service as a federal background investigator.
 Prior to and during law school, Mr. Bigley was an investigator for the U.S. Office of Personnel Management, where he conducted some of that agency’s most sensitive security investigations in the Los Angeles metropolitan area.
 Mr. Bigley has also served on the faculty of Chapman University, teaching national security and criminal justice courses.
 Earlier in his career, Mr. Bigley worked for several years in the White House and Department of Homeland Security under President George W. Bush.